Why Humans Build

 Every time someone looks at the world and decides to add something to it, something that wasn't there, they're making a quiet declaration: what exists is not enough.

-Jobs put it in a way that, once heard, rearranges something in you:
+Jobs put it in a way that, once you actually hear it, doesn't leave you alone:

 "Everything around you that you call life was made up by people that were no smarter than you.
 And you can change it.
 You can influence it.
 You can build your own things that other people can use.
 Once you learn that, you'll never be the same again."

-Everything.
-Every tool, every road, every institution, every piece of software, every chair.
+Every tool, every road, every institution, every chair.
 All of it is the residue of someone who refused to accept the world as they found it.

 The unseen details